Do you need a helping hand?

 What is the purpose of Work for the Dole?

-Work for the Dole activities help job seekers get valuable skills and experience for moving into employment while also engaging with their local community.
-Funding is available to offset costs incurred by hosting a Work for Dole activity such as supervision, work health and safety and equipment.
-Your Work for the Dole Coordinator can discuss funding options with you.
+Work for the Dole activities help job seekers obtain valuable skills and experience to assist them to move into sustainable ongoing employment.
+Funding is available to help offset some of the costs of hosting a Work for the Dole activity.
+This funding can help to offset expenses such as supervision, work health and safety and equipment related to your activity.
+Your Work for the Dole Community Coordinator can discuss funding options with you.

 What makes a good Work for the Dole activity?

 Suitable Work for the Dole activities aim to engage the job seeker and develop skills while providing a community benefit.
 Activities may support an individual job seeker or involve job seekers working as a team to meet a specific goal.
-Activities ideally run continuously for six months.
-Work for the Dole activities should not cover tasks that a paid worker – including a casual or part-time employee – would do.
-Neither should the placement reduce the hours or customary overtime usually worked by a paid employee.
+Activities generally run continuously for six months (26 weeks).

 More information about being a Work for the Dole host is available from the Federal Department of Employment website.